 11a) Washington State Department of Health: PCB Chemical Action Plan, 2015, at https://fortress.wa.gov/ecy/publications/documents/1507002.pdf, pp. 11, 44, 59

 11b) Chen et al., Polychlorinated biphenyls emission from a medical waste incinerator in China, JHazmat 2009, at https://www.researchgate.net/publication/26803055_Polychlorinated_biphenyls_emission_from_a_medical_waste_incinerator_in_China

-11c) Shin et al., Concentration and congener patterns of polychlorinated biphenyls in industrial and municipal waste incinerator flue gas..., 2006, at https://www.researchgate.net/publication/7443263_Concentration_and_congener_patterns_of_polychlorinated_biphenyls_in_industrial_and_municipal_waste_incinerator_flue_gas_Korea
+11c) Shin et al., Concentration and congener patterns of polychlorinated biphenyls in industrial and municipal waste incinerator flue gas..., 2006, referring to other studies' findings of PCB formation during incineration, at https://www.researchgate.net/publication/7443263_Concentration_and_congener_patterns_of_polychlorinated_biphenyls_in_industrial_and_municipal_waste_incinerator_flue_gas_Korea

 11e) Rice DC, Behavioral Impairment Produced by Low-Level Postnatal PCB Exposure in Monkeys, Environmental Research Section A 80, 1999.
 A breastfeeding macaque monkey weighs an average of about 0.75 kg over the 4-5 month lactation period (The Macaque Website/ Life History/ Infancy, at https://www.nc3rs.org.uk/macaques/macaques/life-history-and-diet/)